alexnjh/apan50-kube-demo/README.md

  ---

  Congratulations now our LEMP stack is deployed on the kubernetes cluster.
 Before going further let's test out our new LEMP stack.
- To access the nginx service we first need to know the IP address that is allocated by the external load balancer.
-To find it, execute the following command and find the IP address under __EXTERNAL IP__
+ If using minikube please refer to [this](#minikube-portforward) if not follow the instructions below.

+ #### Using external load balancer

  1. Get nginx service external ip address

    ```
    kubectl get svc nginx-service -o wide